-- 1. The gaming manager shall manage the day-to-day activities of the Agency and the Tribes' class II and III gaming operation as directed by the Agency, in a manner which insures all aspects of tribal gaming and agency operations comply with applicable law.
-If the Tribes hire a contract manager, the gaming manager shall be the Tribes' principal liaison with such contract manager. - 2.
-The gaming manager shall have day-to-day responsibility for coordination of the functions of the Agency with those of the state under any compact, and with other agencies as necessary. - 3.
-The gaming manager shall have initial responsibility for conducting or arranging for background investigations. - 4.
-The gaming manager shall make recommendations to the Agency regarding the grant or denial of any license, the imposition of any penalty, the investigation of any complaint, or any other action within the jurisdiction of the Agency. - 5.
-The gaming manager may be delegated the authority by the Agency to conduct any hearing, investigation, or inquiry.
-In the course of such activities, the gaming manager shall have authority to compel the production of any information or documents, and otherwise exercise the investigatory powers of the Agency. - 6.
-The gaming manager shall perform such tasks as assigned by the Agency or the Council, and shall report to the Agency and to the Council. - 7.
-If emergency action is required to protect the public interest in the integrity of gaming operations, and there is insufficient time to convene a meeting of the Agency, or to locate the chairman of the Agency, or any other member of the Agency, the gaming manager may issue in the name of the Agency any order which the Agency has the power to issue to any employee or contractor of the gaming operation or to any other person within the jurisdiction of the Tribes to take any action or cease and desist from any action as may be required to protect such interest.
+5. The gaming manager shall have authority to remove or arrange for the removal from the gaming operation premises of disruptive or disorderly persons.

+6. The gaming manager shall make recommendations to the Agency regarding the grant or denial of any license, the imposition of any penalty, the investigation of any complaint, or any other action within the jurisdiction of the Agency.

+7. The gaming manager may be delegated the authority by the Agency to conduct any hearing, investigation, or inquiry.
+In the course of such activities, the gaming manager shall have authority to compel the production of any information or documents, and otherwise exercise the investigatory powers of the Agency.

+8. The gaming manager shall perform such tasks as assigned by the Agency or the Council, and shall report to the Agency and to the Council.

+9. If emergency action is required to protect the public interest in the integrity of tribal gaming activities, or the safe and lawful operation of those activities, and there is insufficient time to convene a meeting of the Agency, or to locate the chairman of the Agency, or any other member of the Agency, the gaming manager may issue in the name of the Agency any order which the Agency has the power to issue to any employee or contractor of the gaming operation or to any other person within the jurisdiction of the Tribe to take any action or cease and desist from any action as may be required to protect such interest.
 Any such emergency order must be reviewed by the Agency at its earliest opportunity, whereupon it may be confirmed or vacated by the Agency.
-An unreviewed or unconfirmed emergency order issued under this section will lapse within 10 days, and must so state.
+An unreviewed or unconfirmed emergency order issued under this section will lapse within 10 days, and must so state to fund tribal or joint-tribal government operations or programs;